persme1111/CS598-DLH-Team102/README.md

 We perform the following tasks and an ablation study to understand feature importance.
   * pre-trained masked language model for input features embedding
   * downstream multilabel prediction of diagnosis code
+## How to run each task
+* For the pre-trained MLM, run the following code in order:
+   *  preprocess/create_a_data_set.py
+   *  task/MLM.py

+*  For the downstream multilabel prediction of diagnosis code, run the following code in order:
+   *  preprocess/create_a_data_set.py
+   *  task/MLM.py
+   *  task/NextXVisit.py

+* For data visualization of feature embedding (diagnosis code), run the following code in order:
+    * visualization/t_SNE.py

 ## Preprocess
 * Code at preprocess/create_a_data_set.py